nottaro/littleroot/content/11Physics/Electricity.md

 		- Neutron, anti-neutrino

 - An object of charge will produce an electric field around it
+- Charge: property that results in electrical phenomena
 - An electric field is the region around an object possessing the property of charge, which extends to infinity, and within which another object of charge (or not neutral object possessing charge) will experience an attractive or repulsive force, the strength of which decreases with distance, as per the inverse square law

 ## Electric Fields